IsaacScript/isaacscript/docs/getting-started.md

 title: Getting Started
 ---

 `isaacscript` will currently work on Windows and Linux.
-The instructions below are for Windows.
-(Adjust them as needed if you are on Linux.)

 Choose one:
 - [Instructions for Beginners](#instructions-for-beginners) (detailed)
 - [Instructions for Experts](#instructions-for-experts) (summary)

+(For Linux users, choose the "Instructions for Experts".)

 <br />